grid-link-inc/gpt-cli/README.md

                         times.
 Use `-` to read the prompt from standard input.
 Implies --no_markdown.
   --execute EXECUTE, -e EXECUTE
-                        If specified, passes the prompt to the assistant and allows the user to edit the produced shell command before executing it.
+                        If specified, passes the prompt to the wrapper and allows the user to edit the produced shell command before executing it.
 Implies --no_stream.
                         Use `-` to read the prompt from standard input.
   --no_stream           If specified, will not stream the response to standard output.
 This is